doorlay/garminmaps/README.md

 3. `pip3 install -r requirements.txt`

 ## Usage
-Run `python3 main.py` to generate an `index.html` file in the root directory of the project.
+Run `python3 example.py` to generate example graphs from your Garmin Connect data.
+This can take around 30 seconds, depending on how many activities you have recorded.
 If you do not have a valid Garmin OAuth token, you will be prompted for your Garmin credentials.
 These credentials will be used to generate an OAuth token, valid for one year, stored in `~/.garminmaps` on your host.

 ## Contributing
 Run `ruff format && ruff check` prior to committing code.